 Current exchange students studying at St. Edward's University can meet with International Student Services staff by visiting our office during walk-in advising, 1-2pm, Monday-Friday.
 Or, make an appointment to meet with an advisor individually.

 Each year St. Edward's University welcomes exchange students to campus from our partner universities around the world.
 Contact iss [at] stedwards.edu with questions about studying at St. Edward's through our exchange program.

-St. Edward's students who are interested in study abroad on exchange can visit the study abroad website for more information or contact geo [at] stedwards.edu.
+Current St. Edward's students who are interested in studying abroad through exchange can visit the study abroad website for more information.
 Information about our exchange partner universities is on our website.

 To study at St. Edward's University on exchange, you must first be nominated by your home university.
 Check with your home university exchange coordinator for information about this step.

 After you have been nominated by your home university, you will need to apply to St. Edward's University and provide the following required documents:

 - Complete the online application for admission to St. Edward's University.